soal/vue-mapbox/docs_source/guide/markers&popups.md

 If you set `onlyText` prop to `true` content in Popup default slot will be treated as plain text.
 It can be useful if you loading popup content from external untrusted source.

+Popups added to the map is hidden by default.
+If you want to show the popup immediately you need to set the prop `showed` to `true`

 ### Props

+- `showed {Boolean}` If `true`, the popup shows immediately after component is created.

 - `closeButton {Boolean}` If `true`, a close button will appear in the top right corner of the popup.